byu-cs-260-spring-2019/lab-5-photo-bomb-victoria-skylan/tutorials/part6.md

 ```
     async login(context, data) {
       try {
-        let response = await axios.post("/api/users/login", data);
+        let response = await firebase.auth().signInWithEmailAndPassword(data.email, data.password);
-        context.commit('setUser', response.data);
+        context.commit('setUser', response.user);
         return "";
       } catch (error) {
-        return error.response.data.message;
+        return error.message;
       }
     }
 ```

-This uses `axios` to call the REST API for logging in.
+This uses `firebase authentication` to to login.
 We commit the user state if it is successful, otherwise return an error message.

 Next, add the `logout` action.

 ```
     async logout(context) {
       try {
-        await axios.delete("/api/users");
+        await firebase.auth().signOut();
         context.commit('setUser', null);
         return "";
       } catch (error) {
-        return error.response.data.message;
+        return error.message;
       }
     },
 ```

-This uses `axios` to call the REST API for logging out.
+This uses `firebase authentication` to logout.
 We delete the state for the logged in user if it is successful.

 Next, add the `getUser` action: